Waxolunist/vimconf/README.md

 This is my vim configuration of vim for windows, unix and mac.
 The unix-style does also work on macintosh (at least on Max OS X 10.3).

-I am a lot working on different operating system.
+I am a lot working on different operating system and different environments.
 Thanks to Bram Moolenar, I have at least my favourite editor on every system.
 Because I am also sometimes working on the terminal, I customized the vimrc, that it is working on Mac, Linux and Windows, at least on the most common versions of it.
 I try to support Cygwin as well.
 Because I always stumbled arround, getting my vim personalized, I decided to have at least the plugins and all the configuration files packaged.

 My first customized vimrc is from a version something below 6.2.
 Since then it is evolving permanently and I am collecting some usefull scripts and plugins.
 Some are using external programs, maybe not available on all systems, but at least working on windows and debian, e.g. xmllint to format XML.
 I try to keep the plugins up to date.

+Basically, this configuration provides two modi operandi.
+One tailored to normal screens, and one tailored to small screens.
+The first one uses bufexplorer to switch between open buffers and winfileexplorer to navigate.
+Open this modus with <Ctrl-w><Ctrl-t>.
+The other one uses minibufexplorer and command-t (,t) to open files, which I start to prefer over the first one, because its a bit faster.

 # Structure and Installation